Own a clinic? Get premium visibility.

 • Skin tests are less expensive, safer, and provide quicker results than blood tests.
 However, blood tests may be preferred if the patient has widespread skin disease, is at high risk of anaphylaxis, or cannot stop taking medications that interfere with skin testing.

-Many health insurance plans cover allergy testing, but the amount of coverage depends on your specific plan.
+Skin prick tests typically cost $200–$500 without insurance, depending on how many allergens are tested.
 Most cover skin prick testing either fully or with a small copay, though you may need a referral from your primary care provider first.
 The allergist's office can check your insurance benefits beforehand to give you an idea of how much you'll need to pay out of pocket.

 If skin prick testing is not covered by your insurance, or you do not have insurance, ask your allergist's office if they offer any discounts for self-pay patients.
 Some practices charge on a sliding scale based on income.
 You can also ask about paying the bill in installments if needed.